On the Achievable Error Region of Physical Layer Authentication Techniques over Rayleigh Fading Channels: Introduction

 The performance of a binary hypothesis testing scheme is measured by the probability of type I (false alarm), and type II (missed detection) errors.
 Therefore, theoretical bounds on the achievable error probability region are of great importance to establish the effectiveness of practical schemes.
 For instance, \cite{Maurer00} considered the traditional authentication scenario in which the legitimate parties can make use of a shared cryptographic key that is kept perfectly secret to the attackers.
 There, an outer bound on the achievable error region was derived, that holds irrespectively of the decision rule implemented by the receiver.
 Then, by fixing the false alarm probability, the outer bound is turned into a lower bound on the missed detection probability.
 An analogous approach was used in \cite{Cachin98} and \cite{Barni13} within the different contexts of steganography and fingerprinting, respectively.
 Similarly, in \cite{Lai09}, such lower bound is paired with an asymptotic upper bound, and both are derived also in the case that the legitimate parties share correlated sequences, instead of an identical key.

 In the above cases, since the attacker has no information on the shared sequences, the optimal attack strategy with respect to the outer bound is to present forged signals that, albeit independent of the legitimate shared key, are generated from the same marginal distribution as the legitimate signals.
 In our framework, on the contrary, the legitimate authentication signal is the actual realization of a fading wireless channel.
 Thus the attacker has some side information given by the channel estimates $z$ he performs, which are in general correlated with the legitimate channel.
-We model channel estimates as {correlated} multivariate Gaussian vectors, which is a usual assumption in wireless transmissions, including those using orthogonal frequency division multiplexing (OFDM) or multi-antenna (multiple input multiple output, MIMO).
+We model channel estimates as {correlated} multivariate Gaussian vectors, which is a usual assumption in wireless transmissions, including those using \ac{OFDM} or \ac{MIMO}.

 {The contribution of our paper is thus threefold: 1) we derive an outer bound to the error probability region, in terms of the attacker strategy; {2) we prove the existence of a strategy $v$, jointly Gaussian with $z$, that yields the tightest bound, and characterize the covariance through the solution of a system of two matrix equations}; 3) we give an efficient technique for the numerical evaluation of the optimal attack strategy and the corresponding bound.}